Watch Margaret Williamson telling her story about how living at Andrew Nisbet Place has given her more independence.

 Offering an integrated approach to construction, all internal, flat entrance [FD30 flamebreak], common and close entry door sets were designed and manufactured using timber by CCG Manufacturing whilst renewable services [the installation of solar PV] was provided by Arc-Tech (Scotland) Ltd.

 Community benefit initiatives are also crucial components of all East Ayrshire projects.
 Since commencing our partnership, CCG has raised over £38,000 as well as creating jobs, apprenticeships, work placements and providing curriculum support.
-James Nisbet Place aided in the delivery of one full-time job, two work placements, curriculum support for Ayrshire College and a donation of £3,000 to local community groups.
+Andrew Nisbet Place aided in the delivery of one full-time job, two work placements, curriculum support for Ayrshire College and a donation of £3,000 to local community groups.

 East Ayrshire Council